bitly/dablooms/README.md

 ## Bloom Filter Basics
-Bloom filters are probabilistic data structures that provide space-efficient storage of elements at the cost of occasional false positives on membership queries, i.e. a bloom filter may state true on query when it in fact does not contain said element.
-A bloom filter is traditionally implemented as an array of `M` bits, where `M` is the size of the bloom filter.
+Bloom filters are probabilistic data structures that provide space-efficient storage of elements at the cost of occasional false positives on membership queries, i.e. a Bloom filter may state true on query when it in fact does not contain said element.
+A Bloom filter is traditionally implemented as an array of `M` bits, where `M` is the size of the Bloom filter.
 On initialization all bits are set to zero.
 A filter is also parameterized by a constant `k` that defines the number of hash functions used to set and test bits in the filter.
 Each hash function should output one index in `M`.
 When inserting an element `x` into the filter, the bits in the `k` indices `h1(x), h2(x), ..., hk(X)` are set.

-In order to query a bloom filter, say for element `x`, it suffices to verify if all bits in indices `h1(x), h2(x), ..., hk(x)` are set.
+In order to query a Bloom filter, say for element `x`, it suffices to verify if all bits in indices `h1(x), h2(x), ..., hk(x)` are set.
 If one or more of these bits is not set then the queried element is definitely not present in the filter.
 However, if all these bits are set, then the element is considered to